algobulls/algobulls_help_site/docs/broker/zerodha.md

 !!!
 Note
     * Make payment once redirected to the payment gateway and then continue the below steps
+    * This API subscription has to be renewed periodically (monthly)

 * Now click on the newly created app name